 The research and management of coastal aquifers in Vietnam and in other countries in Asian Pacific region face a number of challenges.
 The solution on flow model and SEAWAT module is a tool that makes research and management activities become effective.
 Understanding this, the project “Improvement of groundwater protection in Vietnam” (IGPVN) accompanies and finances for technical officers from National Center for Water Resources Planning and Investigation (NAWAPI) as well as the Division under its management participating in the training course on SEAWAT model within the framework of APCAMM 2017 seminar held by Ministry of Natural Resources and Environment in Da Nang (15-19/07/2017).
 This training aims to improve professional capacity for NAWAPI’s officers, which is one of the objectives of the project.

 On two days 15th and 16th of July 2017, the training course on SEAWAT was held at the main lecture hall of Da Nang University, No. 41 Le Duan Street, Hai Chau district, Da Nang city.
-The training course is within the regular agenda of “5th Seminar on management of coastal aquifers in Asian Pacific region” (APCAMM), which is held every second year.
+The training course is within the regular agenda of “5th Seminar on management of coastal aquifers in Asian Pacific region” (APCAMM), which is held every two years.

 In addition to NAWAPI’s officers participating in the course, there are also research students from indigenous universities such as Da Nang University, University of Natural Resources and Environment, Hue University, University of Science – Vietnam National University Ho Chi Minh City and Tra Vinh University.
 The course also attracts the participation of research students from Dong A University (Korea) and Phuket University (Thailand).